 Other New Dependents - If you enroll any other new dependent, such as a new spouse, an adopted child or child placed for adoption, within 31 days of marriage, adoption or placement for adoption, coverage will be retroactive to the date of the event causing the change to dependent status.
+After this date, your plan may not support the special right to enroll, nor treat you or your spouse as a late enrollee in this circumstance.

 Confined Members - If a member is confined to a medical facility at the time coverage begins and the member had previous coverage under a group health plan, the previous carrier will be responsible for all covered costs and services related to that confinement.
 DHMP will not be responsible for any services or costs related to that confinement.
-However, should any services be required that are not related to the original confinement, DHMP will be responsible for any services that are covered as stated in Section 7 - Benefits/Coverage.
+However, should any services be required that are not related to the original confinement, DHMP will be responsible for any services that are covered as stated in Section 7 "Benefits/ Coverage".
 If the member is confined to a medical facility and was not covered by a group health plan when DHMP coverage began, DHMP will be responsible for the covered costs and services related to the confinement from the time coverage begins.